 - 1. Black tailored trousers (not denim, cord, canvas or leather).
 Skin tight or Jean-style trousers are not allowed. - 2.
+Shorts or jogging bottoms are not to be worn underneath trousers. - 3.
 Regulation school shirt light blues (saxe) with a collar.
-"Fashion" alternatives to the regulation shirt are not allowed. - 3.
-Black v-neck jumper with Denbigh crest. - 4.
-A school tie including the school crest. - 5.
+"Fashion" alternatives to the regulation shirt are not allowed. - 4.
+Black v-neck jumper with Denbigh crest. - 5.
+A school tie including the school crest. - 6.
 Socks should be plain black.
-Black sports socks with logos are not permitted. - 6.
+Black sports socks with logos are not permitted. - 7.
 Shoes are to be black.
 Must be of a sensible design.
 Black "Sensible Design Shoes" do not include shoes such as Vans or trainer-style shoes.
 Instead students should wear traditional, formal shoes that look smart.
 Canvas shoes of any type and boots above ankle height of any type (including leather) will not be allowed.
-Shoes must be plain in colour without coloured trim or stitching. - 7.
+Shoes must be plain in colour without coloured trim or stitching. - 8.
 Boots may only be worn in extreme weather conditions for travelling to and from school.
-Student's usual shoes should be brought to change into. - 8.
-PE/Games kit should all be clearly marked. - 9.
+Student's usual shoes should be brought to change into. - 9.
+PE/Games kit should all be clearly marked. - 10.
 Black tailored summer shorts may be worn in the summer term ONLY.
 This is an optional item and must be purchased from Maisie's superstore in Wolverton.
 The shorts can either be the David Luke or Innovation brand.